electron/rfcs/README.md

 ## Stages

-An RFC can exist in four different stages:
+An RFC can exist in five different stages:

 - **Proposed:** An RFC is Proposed if it has an open pull request with a spec document forked from the RFC template.
 At this point, community feedback can be gathered to drive consensus on the spec.
   Maintainers can approve and merge into the `rfcs` repo to move the RFC to the Active stage or close the pull request to mark it as Declined.
+- **Pending Comment:** An RFC is Pending Comment if it has received approval from maintainers but has yet to be merged.
+Proposed RFCs that are approved will be marked as Pending Comment for 1 month before being merged and marked as Active if no blocking objections are made during this time.
+  If an objection during the final comment period blocks merging of the PR, the RFC status is moved to Proposed until all feedback is addressed.
 - **Active:** An RFC is Active once it is merged into the `electron/rfcs` repository.
 An implementation PR(s) can be opened in `electron/electron` as a technical reference.
   **An Active RFC means that the idea is worth being implemented and explored, not that the